javascript-tutorial/en.javascript.info/2-ui/1-document/09-size-and-scroll/article.md

     </script>
     ```

     From the CSS standpoint, `width:auto` is perfectly normal, but in JavaScript we need an exact size in `px` that we can use in calculations.
-So here CSS width is useless at all.
+So here CSS width is useless.

 And there's one more reason: a scrollbar.
 Sometimes the code that works fine without a scrollbar starts to bug with it, because a scrollbar takes the space from the content in some browsers.
 So the real width available for the content is *less* than CSS width.
 And `clientWidth/clientHeight` take that into account.